 The competition occurs over three rounds.
-The first two rounds are run through the GSVC global partner schools and competitions; the 2016 Global Finals round will be hosted by GSVC Southeast Asia partner, Thammasat Business School, and will take place in Bangkok, Thailand.
+The first two rounds are run through the GSVC global partner schools and competitions; the 2017 Global Finals round will be held at UC Berkeley in April.
 During each round of the competition, social entrepreneurs present the social, financial, and environmental values of their business, gaining valuable feedback from and exposure to some of the greatest minds in social innovation.

 Each of the competition’s three rounds also asks teams to build on past learnings and focus on distinct emphasis areas.
 A team’s ability to demonstrate progress in these areas will be an important determinant of its venture’s overall score, which in every round is evaluated on business potential (33%), social impact potential (33%), and likelihood of success (33%).
 We encourage teams to refer to the Deliverables and Resources pages for more information and support in each of these areas.

 |First Round||Regional Semifinal Round||Global Finals Round|

 |Details||Teams submit initial information about their business idea.
 First round entrants are evaluated by our regional partner schools and competitions.||A select number of teams will be chosen to move forward to the Regional Semifinal Rounds hosted by our regional partner schools and competitions.||The top two teams from each Regional Semifinal Round will compete at the Global Finals at UC Berkeley.|

 |Application Deadline||December 2016||February 2017 (Varies by region)||April 2017|

 |Areas of Emphasis||

 Winners are announced at the culmination of the Global Finals event.
 The 2016 prize structure includes:

 Janus Foundation / Perkins Investment Management Second Place Award: $15,000